sf-wdi-gaia/cookies-sessions/README.md

 # Sessions
 Cookies are great, but they're limited in size, and they're hard to work with.
 If we want finer control, we want sessions!

-Sessions are just cookies!
-But sessions generally store their data in a database (on the server), instead of as a string of key/value pairs (in the client's browser).
+Sessions use cookies to store a reference to an object stored in memory on the server-side.

 Imagine for a moment that we have a fancy quiz-app and we used cookies to store user preferences and the current state of the quiz.
 Eventually the request header might look like: